PahEmprender/dotent-ddd-template/README.md

 2. **Customize**: Replace placeholder classes with your domain entities, application handlers, and infrastructure implementations.
 3. **Run**: Build and run the API project (`DDDTemplate.API`) to verify the setup.

 This template leverages .NET 9.0, ensuring modern features like nullable reference types and implicit usings are enabled for cleaner code.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.